Vasyl Myroshnychenko

-Vasyl Volodymyrovych Myroshnychenko (Ukrainian: Васи́ль Володи́мирович Мирошниче́нко; born June 19, 1981, Ternopil) is an Extraordinary and Plenipotentiary Ambassador of Ukraine to Australia since March 2022.
+Vasyl Volodymyrovych Myroshnychenko (Ukrainian: Васи́ль Володи́мирович Мирошниче́нко; born June 19, 1981, Ternopil) is an Ambassador of Ukraine to Australia since March 2022.
 Adviser to the Minister of Defense of Ukraine (on a voluntary basis) since March 7, 2022.
-CEO and Partner at CFC Big Ideas.
+He is also the CEO and Partner at CFC Big Ideas.

 Early life

-Myroshnychenko was born in Ternopil on June 12, 1981 in a family of doctors.
+Myroshnychenko was born in Ternopil on June 12, 1981, in a family of doctors.
 He graduated from a comprehensive school in Volochysk, Khmelnytsky region.

 Education

 Myroshnychenko studied at the Institute of International Relations of the Taras Shevchenko National University of Kyiv where by 2003 he obtained bachelor's and master's degrees in international relations with honors.
-In the summer of 2002, he participated in the Global Village for Future Leaders of Business and Industry program, Iacocca Institute, Lehigh University, USA.
+In the summer of 2002, he participated in the Global Village for Future Leaders of Business and Industry program, Iacocca Institute, Lehigh University, US.

-Later, between 2005 and 2006, Myroshnychenko attended London School of Economics and Political Science, London, UK where he defended the dissertation on "The mechanisms of attracting foreign direct investments".
+Later, between 2005 and 2006, Myroshnychenko attended London School of Economics and Political Science, London, UK, where he defended the dissertation on "The mechanisms of attracting foreign direct investments".
 In 2008, he started his subsequent studies at the Management Program of the Swedish Institute Stockholm, Sweden.

 In May 2014, he took an intensive two-week course run by the Center for Congressional and Presidential Studies at American University, Institute of Advocacy and Public Affairs.